-5The risk-free asset could be interpreted as a direct investment project undertaken by the bank.
-This model structure builds on a rich body of literature that analyzes optimal loan contracts under various information frictions.
+5The risk-free asset could be interpreted as a direct-investment project undertaken by the bank.
+We mention the direct-investment interpretation because we extend the model with stochastic returns.
+As a direct investment, it is possible to study universal banking issues.
+This model structure builds on an extensive literature that analyzes optimal loan contracts under various information frictions.
 For a summary of the literature on collateral in loan contracts, see, for example, Williamson (1987), Besanko and Thakor (1987), Bernanke and Gertler (1990), Berger and Udell (1990), and Dowd (1992).